Erath County Sheriff Tommy Bryant runs for re-election

 “My family moved here [Stephenville] whenever I was 10-years-old.
 I started the fourth grade here and went from fourth all the way through high school here and a little bit of Tarleton before I had to quit going to college and take over the family pig farm,” said Bryant.

 Bryant became a welder before finding his true love, law enforcement.
 “I was a welder by trade.
 I loved welding.
 But I got tired of working for companies that would have lay-offs, and it just wasn’t real secure,” Bryant said.
+Even though he doesn’t do it for work anymore, there’s nothing stopping him from welding in his spare time.
+As long as he has the appropriate safety equipment, like some Boots for welding, he could still do some welding around his home, or for his friends and family.
+However, he eventually decided to move on with his career, becoming a police offer.
 “A friend of mine was a police officer with Stephenville PD, and he invited me to do a ride-along one night, and I fell in love.
 It was the most incredible night of my life”.

 “What I love about law enforcement is that you never know what’s gonna’ come across the radio.
 It could be anything from a bank robbery to Mrs. Smith’s cat is stuck in a tree.
 It’s real exciting, and you know, in order to become a good police officer, you need to be a bit nosey,” said Bryant.